-To train as a dental technician requires an academic entry of two "A" levels, and then three years of lectures and practical training at a dental school.
+To become a dental technician requires three years of lectures and practical training at a dental school.

 After qualification technicians are licensed by the National Board of Health and Welfare, but they do not have to have a registerable qualification to work.
 Their duties include the production of fixed and removable prosthetic and orthodontic appliances.
 They may not deal directly with the public.